ISSUES IN COUNSELLING

 - The pyschological morbidity of a diagnosis often far outweighs physical symptoms.

 Genital herpes is a common and, medically speaking, usually a relatively minor condition in people who are sexually active.
-However, conditioning and social values contribute to individuals having a range of emotional responses when given a diagnosis of genital herpes.108-111
+However, conditioning and social values contribute to individuals having a range of emotional responses when given a diagnosis of genital herpes.104-107

-Emotions related to the diagnosis of Genital Herpes
+Emotions related to the diagnosis of genital herpes

 Patients’ concerns are predominantly about relational issues

-- Fear of discovery
+- Fear of discovery – when and how to tell a partner

 - Intimate relationships and sex life affected